 So it’s really no surprise then that high-end cleaning companies in London have reported that requests for their services have doubled over the past year.
 The majority of clients tend to be thirty to forty-year-old women with families.
 Many younger people also find both folding laundry and ironing a frustrating and boring necessity, with the trend for non-ironed and crumpled clothes increasing.
 If you work in a professional environment, though, then it’s very likely you will wear a shirt or blouse to work pretty frequently and you can’t always get away without looking well presented.

-At the moment, FoldiMate can’t deal with small or large items, so you’ll still be left with the bath towels, sheets and the joys of pairing up those pesky socks.
+At the moment, FoldiMate can’t deal with very small or large items, so you’ll still be left with the bed sheets and the joys of pairing up those pesky socks.
 Unfortunately you also have to load the clothes onto the folding clips, and be prepared to do this a few times per washing load.
-Also, if you’re really after a crisply ironed shirt, then FoldiMate does not yet replace ironing completely.
-But it’s certainly a step in the right direction for those of us with large families and piles and piles of clothes waiting to be folded.

 FoldiMate - https://www.foldimate.com/